African World Cup qualifying: who needs what

 Mohamed Salah's Egypt have a four-point cushion over nearest challengers Libya after this week's back-to-back victories over their north African neighbours.

-The Pharaohs know three points from their final two matches against Angola and Gabon will be enough to secure a second consecutive appearance in the World Cup group stage.
+The Pharaohs know three points from their final two matches against Angola and Gabon to progress to the next stage of qualifying as they bid to reach a second consecutive World Cup.

 However, surprise package Libya could still qualify if they take maximum points in matches against the same opposition and Egypt fail to win their remaining two games.